jagdishpatil07/jagdishpatil07/README.md

-I'm Jagdish patil from Maharashtra India , I'M working in IFTAS(Reserve Bank of India) as Cloud and Networking Engineer.
+I'm Jagdish patil from Maharashtra India , I'M working in IFTAS(Reserve Bank of India) as Cloud and Network Engineer.

 ### Skills